IowaFP/systemfd-lean/README.md

 # SystemFD

-- Terms: Terms of the language
+- Term.lean: Terms of the language
-- Evaulator: evaluates terms
+- Evaluator.lean: evaluates terms
 - Algoritm: typecheck terms

-- Reduction : Specification for reduction
+- Reduction.lean : Specification for reduction
-- Judgements: Specification of type checking
+- Judgment.lean: Specification of type checking

 This formalization proves:
-- [ ] Soundness of type checking with respect to type checking judgements
+- [x] Soundness of type checking with respect to type checking judgements
-- [ ] Soundness of evaluation with respect to reduction semantics
+- [x] Soundness of evaluation with respect to reduction semantics
-- [ ] Progress and preservation
+- [x] Progress and preservation